PANHANDLE PIONEER SETTLEMENT

 Panhandle Pioneer Settlement is a living-history museum in Blountstown, Florida.
 It recreates rural life in the Florida Panhandle from the 1820s to 1940s.

-Visitors explore pioneer life through guided tours, events, and hands-on classes.
+Visitors can explore pioneer life through guided tours, events, and hands-on classes.
 The settlement aims to preserve and share the region’s history.

 Willard and Linda Smith founded the settlement in 1989.
 They wanted to save pioneer traditions.
 Buildings were moved from Calhoun County to Sam Atkins Park.